leukeleu/django-hidp/packages/hidp/docs/sphinx/headless.md

 ## OpenAPI Specification

-For the OpenAPI based documentation of the API endpoints, [see here](./redoc-static.html){.external}
+The documentation for the API endpoints is available in the [OpenAPI Specification](./redoc-static.html){.external}.